top local Norfolk cheese nearby

 The cheese takes its name from the patron saint of lost causes, a wry nod to the uphill battle of establishing a sustainable artisan dairy in a market dominated by mass production.
 In practice, though, both the cheese and its maker are anything but a lost cause.
 St. Jude is now firmly on the map, regularly appearing in some of London’s most discerning restaurants and celebrated by critics as one of the finest soft cheeses being made in Britain today.

 Pair with: This delicate, elegant cheese deserves a considered pairing.
-Try it with a spoonful of The Garden Pantry’s Asparagus Chutney, Norfolk Piccalilli, black olive tapenade, handmade in Norfolk using a short list of honest ingredients.
-Alternatively, serve a dollop of Tracklements Sticky Fig Relish, while not Norfolk-made, remains our go-to accompaniment for its sweet depth on a few Peter’s Yard Fig and Spelt Sourdough Crackers for crunch and balance.
-Together, these form the kind of platter that we can all to easily turn into a grazing session alongside a nice wine and good company.
+Try it with a spoonful of The Garden Pantry’s Asparagus Chutney, Norfolk Piccalilli, or black olive tapenade.
+Alternatively, serve a dollop of Tracklements Sticky Fig Relish (not Norfolk-made, but a reliable favourite), on Peter’s Yard Fig and Spelt Sourdough Crackers for crunch and balance.
+Together, these form the kind of platter that can all too easily become dinner.

 Norfolk Mardler – Fielding Cottage (Honingham):